Bill Hicks: Legacy

 Comedians who have cited Hicks as an inspiration include Joe Rogan, Dave Attell, Lewis Black, Patton Oswalt, David Cross, Russell Brand, Ron White, Frankie Boyle, Jimmy Dore, Lee Camp and Brendon Burns.
 The political cartoonist "Mr. Fish" described in 2022 how he learned from Hicks.

 British actor Chas Early portrayed Hicks in the one-man stage show Bill Hicks: Slight Return, which premiered in 2004.
 The show was co-written by Early and Richard Hurst, and imagined Hicks's view of the world 10 years after his death.

 Hicks is mentioned in the 1999 British film Human Traffic.
 In the movie, the young and hip club-going protagonist, "Jip", praises Hicks as an alternative thinker, and explains that he needs to get a regular infusion of Hicks's insights.
 Before leaving his house to start on the movie's main adventure, Jip states: "... first a daily injection of the late prophet Bill Hicks ... just to remind me not to take life too seriously."
 He then watches a clip of one of Hicks's rants about drugs, and how they had never affected him badly.

 On February 25, 2004, British MP Stephen Pound tabled an early day motion titled "Anniversary of the Death of Bill Hicks" (EDM 678 of the 2003–04 session), the text of which reads:

 That this House notes with sadness the 10th anniversary of the death of Bill Hicks, on 26th February 1994, at the age of 33 [sic]; recalls his assertion that his words would be a bullet in the heart of consumerism, capitalism and the American Dream; and mourns the passing of one of the few people who may be mentioned as being worth of inclusion with Lenny Bruce in any list of unflinching and painfully honest political philosophers.

 Hicks appeared in a flashback scene in writer Garth Ennis's Vertigo comic-book series Preacher, in the story "Underworld" in issue No. 31 (Nov.
 1997).
+Bill Hicks also appears in two chapters of Gigging, a 2026 novel by Manchester-based author and DJ Mick Beatle, in which the main character meets Hicks following his 1992 performance at the Dominion Theatre in London.